kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - [Lady] Bethal and her Rose [Knights] attack Rags' tribe.
 The [Knights] are basically invincible.
   - Old goblin Greybeard somehow holds them off.
 He is Greydath, a former Goblin Lord to the Goblin King.
   - Greydath leaves.
 Rose [Knights] attack again.
 Rags drops trees on them.
 Bethal is bored and leaves.
+- 4.40 L
+  - Yellow Splatters disagrees with Pawn.
+Pawn gives an order, Yellow Splatters and soldiers disobey.
+  - The goblins staying at the Inn cause tensions to rise.
+Erin just wants to understand them.
+  - Yellow Splatters rebels more.
+All that matters is saving soldiers.
+Pink Stripes becomes Aberration.
+- 4.41 L
+  - Antinium at the Inn start fighting.
+Mrsha attacks the Goblins and tries to kill one.
+  - Erin defuses the situation.
+She is pissed and wants everyone to calm down.
+- 4.42 L
+  - Erin explains to Mrsha she can hate goblins, but must understand people are not the same.
+  - Erin plays music and involves everyone.
+Goblins are happy.
+Yellow Splatters realizes he was wrong.
+  - Belgrade made fortifications in the hive.
+Antinium soldiers no longer need to fight and die.

 ## Volume 1

 ## Volume 2